hzxie/Logger/README.md

 3. Short Code Supported(Basic JavaScript Component)
 4. [Google Map](http://maps.google.com) and [AMap](http://www.amap.com) are both available, friendly to Chinese users.

-**Note:** Revolution Slider will be available soon in the next release.

 # License

 The project is under GPL v2 License.

 # Contribution

 I'd like you to help me with the project.
-You can contribute to this project by create a pull request.
+You can contribute to this project by creating a pull request.

-If you find any bugs or etc., you can create an issue in issues page.
+If you find any bugs or etc., you can create an issue.